fmacia/docker-backups/README.md

 ## "Modules"

-The script allows for backup types to be added and removed, kind of (not really modular, as right now the main file must be edited to add or remove).
+The script allows to choose the types of backups to run.

-- **To add a new module:** Copy one of the current modules (under the "modules" subfolder) and edit the name of the funcion, the "type" variable (it's the one that is used to find the containers) and the content of the for loop to fit your use case.
-Then, in the "create_backups.sh" file, add the function name under "main ()".
+- **To select the modules to run:** Edit the `ACTIVE_MODULES` variable in the env file.
+The elements must be the name of the function inside the module

-- **To remove an existing module:** Edit the "create_backups.sh" file, comment or remove the function name under "main ()".
+- **To add a new module:** Duplicate one of the current modules (under the "modules" subfolder) and edit the name of the funcion, the "type" variable (it's the one that is used to find the containers) and the content of the for loop to fit your use case.
+Then, add the module to the `ACTIVE_MODULES` variable